Simsboro, Louisiana

 Regan Madden Park in Simsboro is named for Ragan Madden (1910-1990), a former Lincoln Parish district attorney who served in the Louisiana House of Representatives from 1940 to 1949.

 Simsboro is a village in western Lincoln Parish, Louisiana, United States.
-The population was 841 at the 2010 census.
+As of the 2020 census, Simsboro had a population of 803.
 It is part of the Ruston Micropolitan Statistical Area.

-Two 20th century lawmakers who were natives of Simsboro are interred at Simsboro Cemetery: State Representatives L.D.
+Two 20th-century lawmakers who were natives of Simsboro are interred at Simsboro Cemetery: State Representatives L.D.
 "Buddy" Napper, who served from 1952 to 1964, and practiced law for a half-century in Ruston, and Ragan Madden, who left the House in 1949 to become the five-term district attorney of the 3rd Judicial District.
 A 19th Century lawmaker who lived in Simsboro was Representative George M. Lomax, who in 1894 introduced the enabling legislation, Act 68, to establish the future Louisiana Tech University.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.5 sqmi, all land.